mattb00ker/100-days-of-code/log.md

 WARNING:tensorflow:Detecting that an object or model or tf.train.Checkpoint is being deleted with unrestored values.
 See the following logs for the specific values in question.

+Didn't manage to fix the bug, did manage to replicate it.
+Did manage to restart project odin. have started a course on js, all set up on my laptop, lesson 01 passed.

 **Today's Problems**:
 *  removing my tensor flow error
 *  getting back on with project Odin